There are times we need a quick fix in the cooking department. Maybe we're out of a key ingredient or just feeling adventurous.

 2 - Canned Crushed Tomatoes

-For more insight on tomato substitutes, check out this guide to canned tomato substitutes.
-We’ve found it quite handy.
+For more insight on tomato substitutes, check out this guide to canned tomato substitutes like stewed tomato swaps for recipes.

 3 - Fresh Tomato Sauce

-For more alternatives, check out this guide to tomato sauce substitutes.
-They have some neat ideas you might like.
+For more alternatives, check out this guide to tomato sauce substitutes, including tomato juice alternatives for freshness.

 4 - Sun-Dried Tomatoes

 For the best results, use one tablespoon of chopped sun-dried tomatoes for every tablespoon of Caldo de Tomate.
-They add a chewy texture and a burst of umami.
+They add a chewy texture and a pop of umami.

 5 - Roasted Tomatoes

 Use them like this: one tablespoon of roasted tomatoes equals one tablespoon of Caldo de Tomate.
-They crush well in a dish and blend into recipes.
+They crush well in a dish and blend into recipes, developing smoky notes from caramelization.

 We often roast a batch and keep them handy for such moments.
 The prep is worth it.